 By 1990 it was clear that the library needed a stable source of income to continue to grow and serve community needs.
 Under state law it would have to become a countywide library to have taxing power of its own.
 That was not an option, so the mayor and other citizens of La Conner decided to ask for help to change the law.

 In 1993 State Senator Mary Margaret Haugen successfully sponsored legislation to allow the creation of a rural partial-county library district, with its own taxing ability.
 The bill was signed into law, followed by a vote of La Conner citizens to form the first such library district in Washington state.
 On November 26, 1993, the La Conner Regional Library opened its doors in the old Hallmark store at 614 Morris Street.

-The library serves residents within the boundaries of the La Conner School District, about 4,700 people from diverse communities such as La Conner, Shelter Bay, Swinomish Indian Tribal Community and beyond.
+The library serves residents within a 25-mile radius – the boundaries of the La Conner School District.
+That’s about 4,700 people from diverse communities such as La Conner, Shelter Bay, Swinomish Indian Tribal Community and beyond.